Independent and co-opted council members

 Anna lives in Buckinghamshire with her family.
 She enjoys gardening, baking for her children and playing the piano.

-Dr James is a scientist with a PhD in neuropharmacology from St George's Medical School, University of London.
-She has over 28 years of diverse scientific and business experience working within blue chip pharma and healthcare sectors.
+Maggie specialises in pharmaceutical development with a PhD in neuropharmacology from St George's Medical School, University of London.
+She has over 30 years of diverse experience working within blue chip pharma and healthcare sectors.

 For 15 years she held a variety of roles within GlaxoSmithKline and its legacy companies.
 In 2001 she founded Compass Business Partners Ltd, a consultancy specialising in the development of business strategy and major change implementation.

-Maggie's hobbies include, socialising, keep fit, wine appreciation, painting watercolours, photography, skiing and travelling.
-She is married with two daughters and has lived in Bucks for over 13 years.
+Maggie's hobbies include, socialising, keep fit, wine appreciation, painting watercolours, photography, and travelling.

 Tim lives just outside High Wycombe and, in what spare time he has, enjoys playing tennis, watching Saracens RFC, Southampton FC and tinkering with his tractors.

-After 25 years in the London Advertising business, Ken decided it was time for a change and moved himself and his family out to Oxfordshire to run a very traditional golf club based near Henley-on-Thames.
-In 2009 Ken became self-employed and devised a number of small entrepreneurial ventures and business consultancies, using his marketing, advertising, business and internet experience to start the businesses.
+After 25 years in the London advertising business, Ken decided it was time for a change and moved himself and his family out to Oxfordshire to run a very traditional golf club based near Henley-on-Thames.
+In 2009 Ken became self employed and devised a number of small entrepreneurial ventures and business consultancies, using his marketing, advertising, and internet experience to start the businesses.

-Ken is married with two children and plays golf at The Oxfordshire Golf Club, as well as enjoying DIY, old cars and playing the organ.
+Ken is married with two children and plays golf, as well as enjoying DIY, old cars and playing the organ.